Muhanad-husn/sociorag/docs/phase7_final_production_readiness_report.md

 ## Executive Summary

-SocioGraph has successfully completed Phase 7 comprehensive testing and validation, achieving a **100% success rate** across all critical system components.
+SocioRAG has successfully completed Phase 7 comprehensive testing and validation, achieving a **100% success rate** across all critical system components.
 The system has met and exceeded the target threshold of >80% success rate required for production deployment.

 ## Test Results Summary